ewine-project/SUMO_optimization/README.md

 ```
 You might need to re-execute the command (matlabd "1+2") if it hangs on the screen.
 However, once matlabd is started consecutive command/script executions become much faster.

 On the other hand, executing a MATLAB script is done by passing the full path of the script as an argument to matlabd.
-Moreover, it is advisable to clear the workspace before executing a script since the state of the workspace is not known beforehand.
+Moreover, it is advisable to clear the workspace before executing a script since the state of the workspace is not known before hand.
 ```bash
 printf "clear\n1+2\n" > /home/ewine/test.m
 matlabd /home/ewine/test.m